-(6) For show homes that do not comply with the standards at IXXX.6.12 Show homes:
+(5) For show homes that do not comply with the standards at IXXX.6.3~~12~~ Show homes:

-- (a) The assessment criteria at IXXX.8.2(1); and - (b) Policy H5.3(8).
+- (a) The assessment criteria at ~~H5.8.2 (4), (6), (8) - (16) IXXX.8.2(1)~~; and - (b) Policy H5.3(8).

-(7) Demolition of the Fire Station and/or Water tower buildings
+(6) Demolition of the Fire Station and/or Water tower buildings

-- (a) the integrity and condition of the existing building in its current state, and the practicality and cost of any necessary rehabilitation, and reasonable compliance with any requirement of the Building Act 2004; - (b) the building's relationship to adjacent buildings; - (c) If the site is not developed following demolition, the site should be landscaped to provide good standard of visual amenity.
+- (a) the integrity and condition of the existing building in its current state, and the practicality and cost of any necessary rehabilitation, and reasonable compliance with any requirement of the Building Act 2004; - (b) the building's relationship to adjacent buildings and its contribution to the character of the immediately surrounding area; - (c) If the site is not developed following demolition, the site should be landscaped to provide good standard of visual amenity.